 Houston Electric General Mortgage Bonds.
 In May 2016, Houston Electric issued \$300 million aggregate principal amount of 1.85% general mortgage bonds due 2021.
-The proceeds from the issuance of the bonds were used to repay short-term debt and for general corporate purposes.
+In August 2016, Houston Electric issued \$300 million aggregate principal amount of 2.40% general mortgage bonds due 2026.
+The proceeds from the issuance of these bonds were used to repay short-term debt and for general corporate purposes.